ekaitz-zarraga/dotfiles/README.md

-# dotfiles
+# Configuration files
 My dotfiles.
-Vim and Git for now.
+Vim, Git and Bash for now.